jasonrahm00/pacmen-exercise/README.md

 - Rotate between the mouth-open and mouth-close image whenever the pacman moves
 ### Improvement Roadmap
 - Add a reset button to clear the screen of all pacmen and clear the timeout
-- add a gameboard/container for the pacmen so they don't move over the buttons and obstruct potential button clicks
+- Add a gameboard/container for the pacmen so they don't move over the buttons and obstruct potential button clicks
 - Adjust the velocity/focus so the mouth open/closed images don't flip so often; they're moving really fast currently
 ## Implementation
 - Clone, fork or download the repository